An Introduction to Webmention

 How It Works

-The following is an example of steps taken when sending a Webmention, with the source website being this one (https://rilling.dev/blog/an-introduction-to-webmention/), and the target website being Xe’s blog post https://xeiaso.net/blog/webmention-support-2020-12-02.
+The following is an example of the steps taken when sending a Webmention, using both this blog post, and a blog post by Xe Iaso (from which I learned about Webmention).
+Here the source website is https://rilling.dev/blog/an-introduction-to-webmention/, and the target website is https://xeiaso.net/blog/webmention-support-2020-12-02.

 <a href="https://xeiaso.net/blog/webmention-support-2020-12-02">